anirudh4git/Insurance_Decisioning/README.md

 # Insurance_Decisioning
 Implemented 4 classification algorithims for doing insurance decisioning.

 Classification-With-Model-Interpretability-Using-Shap-Lime: Project Overview

 We are provided with over a hundred variables describing attributes of life insurance applicants.

 The task is to predict the "Response" variable for each Id in the test set.
 "Response" is an ordinal measure of risk that has 8 levels.
-Handling null values and the class imbalance.

 Built tree based models,logistic regression and stacked models.

 Doing a feature importance check for all the models.
 And then, interpreting the model, how every feature is pushing towards which target response.
-Resources and Tools Used
-Tools: Jupyter Notebook

 Packages: Pandas, NumPy, sklearn, Matplotlib, seaborn, shap, lime,mlxtend

-Data Wrangling And Visualizations
-Null values found, filling missing values using appropriate functions.
-Changing targer variable to lesser categories.
-Plotting heatmap to find the correlation between continuous features.
-Plotting displots, barplots and boxplots for the features.
-Once model has been built.
-Plotting feature importance plots and tree explainer plots using shap.
-Some of the visualizations are shown here: alt text alt text

 Model Building
 I took a split on the data with training data as 80% and test data as 20%.